API Reference

 exception tfs.errors.TfsFormatError[source]

-Raised when a wrong format is detected in the TFS file.
+Raised when an issue is detected in the TFS file or dataframe.

 Frame